Langhorne Speedway: Site after closure

 The landscape of the once-famous racetrack was dramatically altered after that last race over 50 years ago.
 Almost immediately after Langhorne's closure, the property was razed in order to make way for a new shopping development.
 The current space features a Sam's Club, a Restaurant Depot warehouse and a CarMax dealership where the pits and grandstand were once located.
-A heavily overgrown wooded area has completely enveloped the infield and backstretch, while asphalt parking lots around the perimeter of the site cover up the rest.
+A heavily overgrown wooded area has completely enveloped the infield and backstretch, while a self storage facility (formerly Aldi) and asphalt parking lots around the perimeter of the site cover up the rest.
 As a result, no physical remnants of the track itself remain.

 On Saturday, October 14, 2006, almost 35 years to the day of the last race held at Langhorne, the Pennsylvania Historical and Museum Commission dedicated a historical marker at 1939 E. Lincoln Highway (in the same general area where the track was located) which reads:

 Langhorne was relocated to southern New Jersey and became Bridgeport Speedway in Bridgeport, New Jersey.